Storage

 Settings take effect immediately for new image requests.
 Previously cached images are unaffected (they use a different cache key).

-Image Transforms (Pro & Scale)
+Image Transforms (Startup & Enterprise)

 /api/storage/<uuid>?w=800 → Resize to 800px wide